befisher/befisher.github.io/get-started/README.md

-# Get Started with something new, funny.
+# Get Started With Programming Languages, Commands, Platform.

-*Notes for references (if possible :)*

-> 6th March, 2017, 21:43.
+> Created by Fisher at 9:43 PM on 3/6/17.

 - [Docker](/#)
 	- [Docker 101](docker/)